-The Central America Volcanic Arc is a chain of volcanic formations that extend from Guatemala to northern Panama.
+The Central America Volcanic Arc is a chain of volcanic formations spanning from Guatemala to northern Panama.
 These volcanic formations range from major stratovolcanoes to lava domes and cinder cones.
 The volcanic arc unfolds parallel to the Pacific coastline of the Central American Isthmus.

-Central America Volcanic Arc
+The Central America Volcanic Arc

 The Central America Volcanic Arc (CAVA), also known as the Central Volcanic Range, is a mesmerizing chain of volcanic formations spanning from Guatemala to northern Panama.
 These volcanic formations range from major stratovolcanoes to lava domes and cinder cones.
 The volcanic arc unfolds parallel to the Pacific coastline of the Central American Isthmus, offering insight into the dynamic forces shaping the region.

 Nicargua: Cerro Negro, San Cristóbal, Concepción